softindex/uikernel/docs/docs/creating-records.md

 ---

-Now let's open our `main.css` and add there the following code:
+Now let's open the `main.css` file and add there the following code:
 {% highlight javascript %}
 .edit-form .changed {
     background-color: #ffff38;